Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Introduction

 \section{Introduction}

-Fine-tuning has become the standard approach for adapting large pretrained language models to downstream applications and aligning them with human intent~\citep{wei2021finetuned, ouyang2022training}.
+Fine-tuning has become the standard approach for adapting large pretrained models to downstream applications and aligning them with human intent~\citep{wei2021finetuned, ouyang2022training}.
 This process typically starts with supervised fine-tuning (SFT) on instruction-response pairs~\citep{wei2021finetuned}, followed by preference-based alignment using pairwise preference data, e.g., RLHF~\citep{christiano2017deep, ouyang2022training}, DPO~\citep{rafailov2023direct}, and simPO~\citep{meng2024simpo}.
 Since fine-tuning effectively steers the pretrained model toward desired behaviors, the quality of training data plays a central role: high-quality examples provide clear alignment signals, while noisy or inconsistent data can severely degrade performance.

 However, training data for fine-tuning, typically collected from human annotators or model-generated outputs, often contain errors, inconsistencies, or redundancies.
 For example, \citet{gao2024impact} report that 20–40\% of preference pairs in LM alignment are noisy, and that alignment performance is highly sensitive to such noise.
 In addition, recent studies have shown that smaller but carefully curated datasets can yield alignment performance comparable to much larger ones~\citep{zhou2023lima, chen2023alpagasus}.
-Despite the recognized importance and promise of effective data selection for fine-tuning, systematic yet principled approaches remain underexplored.
+Despite the recognized importance and promise of effective data selection for fine-tuning, computationally efficient and principled approaches remain underexplored.

 A central challenge is the absence of consensus on what constitutes ``valuable” data.
 While some approaches adopt hand-crafted heuristics or leverage large models as judges, a more principled perspective is to define data value by its impact on downstream performance, which is the ultimate goal of fine-tuning.
 Nevertheless, directly measuring each example’s contribution to downstream performance would require retraining (and evaluating) the model across all possible candidates, a process that is computationally infeasible.